v-olin/LP4VT22/readme.md

 Lecture notes, course documents and more for LP4 in TKDAT-2

 ## Lecture notes
-Notes are written in markdown in VSC
+Notes are written in markdown in VSC.

 If you want to read them properly, here are the VSC extensions I use:

 - General Markdown: [Markdown All in One](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one)